 Vegetables and Table Scraps

-Think laterally about what you give them: coffee grounds might not seem worth the trouble to you, but can add nutrients and variety to their diet.
-Compost, stalks, weeds and bruised or partially bug-eaten vegetables are all good candidates.
+Coffee grounds might not seem worth the trouble to you, but can add nutrients and variety to their diet.
+Stalks, weeds and bruised or partially insect-eaten vegetables are all good candidates.

 Often an afterthought, access to fresh water is actually the single most important part of your chicken’s diet.
 In order to keep dirt and grime out of the water, put it somewhere elevated off of the ground, and clean out the bowl weekly.